Meth and other drug war facts

 When you make it risky to obtain a substance you drive up its price to ridiculous levels.
 When you drive up its price you make it immensely profitable for dealers to get people hooked on drugs through free samples or even forceful inducement.
 Obviously it’s in the dealers’ best interest to keep such policies going.

 Then there are prison companies, such as the Geo Group, who are contracted by state and local governments, getting paid based on how many people they imprison, and whose stocks are traded on Wall Street.
-So their investors and banks have an incentive to keep this racket going by lobbying politicians who vote in a favorable manner.
+So their investors and banks have an incentive to keep this racket going by lobbying politicians who vote in a favourable manner.

 There are law enforcement agencies with agents, police officers, sheriffs, prison guards who all benefit from such policies because their budgets are increased.

 There are pharmaceutical companies whose drugs have been proven to kill or cause long term depression and mental disorders in more people than marijuana would ever even come close to.
 In fact, there are zero deaths reported as biochemical results of marijuana use.
-There are more people dying dying from Tylenol, Aspirin or Advil per year.
+There are more people dying dying from Tylenol, Aspirin, or Advil per year.
 Meanwhile marijuana has been proven to provide many of the desired pain relief effects at much less cost, people can even grow it at home!
 So obviously the huge pharmaceutical lobby, representing about fifty percent of Wall Street profits, has an enormous vested interest to invest in Congresspeople who will keep the drug war going.

-There are Alcohol and Tobacco companies who were the main sponsors of the anti drug campaigns of the eighties.
-Alcohol and Tobacco combined kill over five hundred thousand Americans a year.
+There are alcohol and tobacco companies who were the main sponsors of the anti drug campaigns of the eighties.
+Alcohol and tobacco combined kill over five hundred thousand Americans a year.
 So you can imagine how much of an incentive they have to ensure that their big competitor, marijuana, remains expensive.

 So there are all these people, all from completely different walks of life, unknowingly pulling on the same string to protect their own interests.